-To get more non-conventional power, the Government of India has set a challenging target to set up 40,000 MWp of Grid-Interactive Rooftop Solar PV Plants during the next five years.
-These rooftop solar PV plants will be set up in residential, commercial, industrial and institutional sectors in the country ranging from 1 kWp to 500 kWp capacity.
+To get more non-conventional power, the government of India has set a challenging target to set up 40,000 MWp of Grid-Interactive Rooftop Solar PV Plants during the next five years.
+These rooftop solar PV plants will be set up in residential, commercial, industrial, and institutional sectors in the country ranging from 1 kWp to 500 kWp capacity.
 Such rooftop plants are economically viable for the companies as they produce clean electricity from the solar energy at about Rs.
 7.0 per kWh without any subsidy.
-The Government also provides a subsidy of 15% on these plants to the associations or individual companies which makes it further attractive and viable.
+The government also provides a subsidy of 15% on these plants to the associations or individual companies which makes it further attractive and viable.

 NewGen Innovation and Entrepreneurship Development Centre (NewGen IEDC)

 NewGen IEDC is a startup program launched by the National Science and Technology Entrepreneurship Development Board under the Department of Science and Technology, Government of India.
-This programme aims to inculcate the spirit of innovation and entrepreneurship among the Science and Technology youth, support and encourage the startup creation through proper guidance, mentorship and support.
+This programme aims to inculcate the spirit of innovation and entrepreneurship among the science and technology youth, support and encourage the startup creation through proper guidance, mentorship and support.
 NewGen IEDC directs the energy and the knowledge of the youth towards the purpose of being active partners in the economic development process.

 Single Point Registration Scheme

-Single Point Registration Scheme (SPRS) is a startup scheme which was launched in 2003.
+The Single Point Registration Scheme (SPRS) is a startup scheme which was launched in 2003.
 It is managed by the National Small Industries Corporation (NSIC).
-NSIC registers all Micro & Small Enterprises (MSEs) in India under this Single Point Registration Scheme to participate in the Government Purchases.
+NSIC registers all Micro & Small Enterprises (MSEs) in India under this Single Point Registration Scheme to participate in government purchases.

-Enterprises are classified as Micro, Small & Medium based on the limit of investment for manufacturing or service sector.
+Enterprises are classified as Micro, Small & Medium based on the limit of investment for the manufacturing or service sector.
 Eligible MSME units are provided with Udyog Aadhar registration certificate.
 All Central Ministries/Departments /PSUs shall set an annual goal of minimum 20% of total annual purchases of products produced or rendered by MSMEs.
 For exclusive purchase from MSMEs, about 358 items are reserved.

 Modified Special Incentive Package Scheme (M-SIPS)

 Under M-SIPS, the Indian government will provide subsidy of 20 percent on capital investments in special economic zones (SEZs) and 25 percent on capital investments in non-SEZs for individual companies.
 It also provides for re-imbursement of CVD/excise for capital equipment for the non-SEZ units.
-For high technology and high capital investment units, like fabs, re-imbursement of central taxes and duties is also provided.
+For high technology and high capital investment units like fabs, re-imbursement of central taxes and duties is also provided.
 The incentives are available for investments made in a project within a period of 10 years from the date of approval.